awaragi/mocha-testrail-reporter/README.md

 ## Acknowledgments

-* [Pierre Awaragi](https://github.com/awaragi) who owns the [mocha-testrail-reporter](https://github.com/awaragi/mocha-testrail-reporter) repository that was forked
+* [Pierre Awaragi](https://github.com/awaragi), owner of the [mocha-testrail-reporter](https://github.com/awaragi/mocha-testrail-reporter) repository that was forked.
-* [Valerie Thoma](https://github.com/ValerieThoma) proofreading the README.md file and making it more understandable
+* [Valerie Thoma](https://github.com/ValerieThoma) and [Aileen Santos](https://github.com/asantos3026) for proofreading the README.md file and making it more understandable.